diy/intercom.js/README.md

 intercom.emit('notice', {message: 'Hello, all windows!'});
 ```

-### Using with Socket.io
+## Using with Socket.io

 With the [socket.io](http://socket.io/) binding it's easy set up the socket connection to broadcast messages it recieves to all open windows.
-Similarly, it's effortless to send messages over the single active socket from any open window (simply by calling `emit` on intercom).
+Similarly, it's effortless to send messages over a single active socket from any open window (simply by calling `emit` on intercom).

 ```javascript
 intercom.bind(socket);